knmnyn/cs4248-2020/_pages/projects.md

 _Credits: Much of the architecture for this course project comes from Bryan Low (NUS) and Thorsten Joachims (Cornell)_

+_Warning_ ⚠️: this section of the website is still undergoing revision for this semester.
+It may not be updated.

 A key part of the mastery of machine learning is practicing it, outside of the formal mathematical and statistical basis for the algorithms.
 The **student projects** form an integral part of the assessment.
-Student teams should have 5-6 members and will be assembled by the teaching staff.
-There are two kinds of projects that can be done: _Self-Defined Projects_ and _Kaggle Competition Projects_. **Choose only one of the two**.
+Student teams should have 4 members and will be assembled by the teaching staff.
+There are two kinds of projects that can be done: _Self-Defined Projects_ or _Staff-defined projects_.
+**Choose only one of the two**.

 ### Self-Defined Projects